Arthur Henry Seton Hart-Synnot: Early life

-Born at Ballymoyer House between Whitecross and Newtownhamilton in Co Armagh, Hart-Synnot was from a family with a history of military service.
+Born at Ballymoyer House between Whitecross and Newtownhamilton in County Armagh, Hart-Synnot was from a family with a history of military service.
 His father was Major General Arthur FitzRoy Hart-Synnot and his uncle, Sir Reginald Hart, was awarded the Victoria Cross in Afghanistan.
 He was educated at Clifton College, King William's College, Isle of Man and the Royal Military College at Sandhurst.
 He took the added surname of Hart-Synnot (in lieu of Hart) in 1902.

 Military career

 After passing out from the Royal Military College, Hart-Synnot (then Hart) was commissioned into the East Surrey Regiment as a second lieutenant on 8 October 1890.
-He was promoted to lieutenant on 7 June 1892, and served with the Chitral Relief Force under Sir Robert Low in 1895 in command of the Maxim gun detachment of the ist Battalion East Surrey Regiment (Medal with Clasp).
+He was promoted to lieutenant on 7 June 1892, and served with the Chitral Relief Force under Sir Robert Low in 1895 in command of the Maxim gun detachment of the 1st Battalion, East Surrey Regiment, (medal with clasp).
 Two years later, he served in the Tirah campaign on the North West Frontier of India under Sir William Lockhart in 1897 as Orderly Officer to the Brigadier General commanding the 1st Brigade Tirah Expeditionary Force.
-Promotion to captain followed on 21 June 1899, the same year he passed the Staff College.
+He relinquished the appointment of adjutant on 1 January 1898.
+Promotion to captain followed on 21 June 1899.
+He attended the Staff College, Camberley, from 1898 to 1899, earning his psc.

 Hart served in the Second Boer War from late 1899, first in command of the Northern Company of Mounted Infantry, being present during all the operations about Naawpoort and Colesberg with French's Cavalry Division (for which he was mentioned in despatches).
 He commanded the company in the relief of Kimberley (15 February 1900) and in the advance on Bloemfontein, including the battle of Paardeberg during which he was wounded, the engagements at Driefontein, Poplar Grove, and Klip Drift, and in the subsequent occupation of Bloemfontein and operations east of that city about Thabanchu.
 In summer 1900 he served with Hamilton's Force in command of the Northern Company of Mounted Infantry and afterwards as Staff Officer of Legge's Corps of Mounted Infantry during the advance to Pretoria and the following capture of Johannesburg and Pretoria.
 He took part in the Battle of Diamond Hill (June 1900), and as staff officer of Mounted Infantry in the march to Betlehem and Vredefort, following which he served as brigade major of the Irish brigade with Lord Kitchener's column in pursuit of Boer general Christiaan de Wet.